Members

 B.Sc.
 (2017) University of Peradeniya, Chemical and Process Engineering

 I joined the Paolucci group in the fall of 2019.
 My research focuses on predicting the relative stabilities of metal exchanged zeolites and ultimately, computationally discovering the Zeolite Interconversion Synthesis Pathways.
-I received my undergraduate degree from the University of Peradeniya in Sri Lanka.
-After graduation, I worked for two years as a temporary lecturer in the University of Peradeniya.
-My undergraduate research projects were related to mathematical modeling and Computational Fluid Dynamics where I worked with Prof. R. Shanthini and Prof. K.S.
-Walgama.
-As an undergraduate, I was involved in another research project: mathematical modeling of CaCO3 nanoparticle synthesis, where I worked with Dr. A. Manipura.
 Aside from research, I enjoy reading, watching movies and playing chess.

 Undergraduate Students